Decent-Partners/Decent-overview/README.md

 -------------------

 ### Overview
-_Decent_ operates as a digital cooperative ("the cooperative") of creators, developers, entrepreneurs and organisations ("the partners") with a primary focus on the development of a full stack and multi-chain Web3 media ecosystem that is delivered via sustainable, scalable, interoperable and composable protocols that are publicly owned, operated and accessible.
+_Decent_ operates as a curation DAO - a digital cooperative ("the cooperative") of creators, developers, entrepreneurs and organisations ("the partners") with a primary focus on the development of a full stack and multi-chain Web3 media ecosystem, delivered via sustainable, scalable, interoperable and composable protocols that are publicly owned, operated and accessible.

+Core components include:

+- an open protocol for creator owned marketplaces.
+- backend API.
+- network of curators and creators.
+- interfaces and experiences.
+- media and editorial.

 Decent's mission is to empower a gobal network of creators to deliver high-quality, innovative and alternative storytelling that challenges the status quo ("the mission").

 Partners are funded directly via proposals ("the proposals") from the cooperative's _Web3 Media Fund_ ("the fund").

 The fund is initially drawn from public goods focused chain treasuries with wide token distributions such as [Edgeware](https://edgewa.re) to ensure ownership remains as [widely distributed](https://docs.edgewa.re/edgeware-runtime/lockdrop/gini-coefficient-of-edgeware) as possible.